Raijinili/Hantei-chan/README.md

 And that's it!

-The executable currently needs the .vert and .frag shader files located in /src to run They will be baked into the file later on.
+The executable currently needs the .vert and .frag shader files located in /src to run.
+They will be baked into the file later on.